 Indebtedness and Financial Investments

 The Company’s cash and cash equivalents position at the end of the quarter amounted to R$ 7,840 million, a reduction of R$ 2,028 million in relation to the end of 2Q20.
 The explanation for this reduction largely reflects the prepayment of debt during the quarter and disbursements made to the Puma II Project, the decline partially offset by strong cash generation in the period.
 Cash in hand is enough to support the amortization of 65 months of debt.
 Additionally, Klabin has a US$500 million Revolving Credit Facility (equivalent to R$2,820 million), maturing in December 2023 and with a financial cost of 0.4% p.y..
 In the event of drawings against this facility, the cost of financing would be Libor + 1.35% p.y..

-Klabin also contracted, but has not yet drawn, financing linked to the execution of the Puma II Project as follows: (i) IBD Invest, IFC and JICA, totaling US$ 800 million; (ii) Finnvera, totaling US$ 245 million; (iii) BNDES totaling R$ 3 billion, of which the Company has drawn R$ 500 million.
+Klabin also has agreed financing linked to the execution of the Puma II Project, partially drawndown as follows: (i) IBD Invest, IFC and JICA, US$ 700 million; (ii) Finnvera, US$ 178 million; (iii) BNDES with R$ 2 billion.
 Financing is to be drawn down according to the construction schedule of the Puma II Project and/or in accordance with company cash requirements.